 The Adobe Scan home screen displays a list of your recent scans.
-To switch between your Recent file list and All Scans list:
+To switch between your recent scans list and all scans list:

-When in the All Scans view, you can sort your files by file name or by scan date.
+In the All scans view, you can sort your files by file name or by scan date.
 A check shows you the current sort method.

-Search for any file by filename.
-From either the Recent or All Scans views:
+You can search for any file by filename from the Recent or All scans views.
+To do so:

 Enter search text to find a file.
 As you enter text, matching results automatically appear in the file list.

 Tap on a search result to preview the file.